Pictured: an example of rTMS treatment.

 $420,000 donation from Bell Let’s Talk to the QEII Foundation to bring a life-changing brain stimulation technique to Nova Scotians living with depression

 At first glance, the chair is nothing special to look at.
 It reclines and offers head support – much like a dentist’s chair.

-rTMS is a type of brain stimulation for treating symptoms of depression.
+What is that, exactly?
+In short, it’s a type of brain stimulation for treating symptoms of depression.
 The recipient sits in the chair, resting their head in a position that allows a healthcare provider to access their scalp, gently applying specialized paddles that deliver magnetic pulses through coils.

 We often hear people use the term “depression” to describe feelings of sadness or even disappointment.
 For a psychiatrist, like Dr. Michael Flynn of the Nova Scotia Hospital, the term describes something very different.

 “Living with depression is almost like the opposite of rose-coloured glasses, and sometimes it’s very difficult to appreciate anything that might be remotely positive in a situation,” says Dr. Flynn.

 “It can extend to the point where one’s ability to attend to things in a reality-based way becomes shifted, so that people can feel persecuted or paranoid in a way.
 There may be times when the symptoms can be so severe that they contemplate that it’s not worth continuing on living in that way,” he says.